 What this means:

-Bonus Entitlement: Every eligible veteran receives additional bonus entitlement that is equal to 25% of the conforming loan limit minus the $ 36,000 basic entitlement.
-This only klcks in for loans over $ 144,000.
+Every eligible veteran receives an additional bonus entitlement equal to 25% of the conforming loan limit minus the $ 36,000 basic entitlement.
+This only locks in for loans over $ 144,000.

 VA Loan Products: